 Nominations should be submitted via this form by the Director of Graduate Studies or or designated faculty or staff member submitting on behalf of the program.

-Sopanit Angsusingha professional headshot
+Sopanit Angsusingha headshot

-Sopanit Angsusingha is a PhD student in History.
+Sopanit Angsusingha is a Ph.D. student in History.
 Her dissertation investigates the influence of American missionaries’ involvement in Iraqi education, particularly its impact on Iraqi youth identity formation and exposure to American socio-cultural values.
-The Beinecke scholarship will provide Sopanit with the means to support her archival research in the United Kingdom, Lebanon, and Israel over two months in the summer of 2023.
+The Beinecke scholarship will provide Sopanit with the means to support her archival research in the United Kingdom, Lebanon and Israel over two months in the summer of 2023.
 After graduating from Georgetown, she plans to return to her native country of Thailand, where she is poised to serve as the only Middle East historian in the country.

 2022-23

-Olivia ShoemakerOlivia Shoemaker is a master’s candidate in the Securities Studies Program (SSP) in the School of Foreign Service at Georgetown University.
+Olivia Shoemaker is a master’s candidate in the Security Studies program in the School of Foreign Service at Georgetown University.
 Her mixed-methods research focuses on the role of gender identity in the operationalization of Boko Haram’s terrorism and the effectiveness of Disarmament, Demobilization, and Reintegration (DDR) processes in Northeastern Nigeria.
-The Beinecke Scholarship allowed her to conduct first-hand interviews and provide policy recommendations based on lessons learned regarding gender, terrorism, and DDR processes.
+The Beinecke Scholarship allowed her to conduct first-hand interviews and provide policy recommendations based on lessons learned regarding gender, terrorism and DDR processes.

 2021-22

 Casey Donahue is a dual master’s candidate in History and Foreign Service at Georgetown University.
-His project will examine youth history education in Liberia, Northern Ireland, and the United States.
+His project will examine youth history education in Liberia, Northern Ireland and the United States.
 His research focuses on curricular and narrative techniques that educators use to teach children about their nations’ civil conflicts.
 With this comparative study, Casey hopes to identify cross-cultural patterns in how children learn about painful historical events, as well as investigate new modes of international dialogue and resource sharing among youth history educators.

 2020-21

-Jonas Heering is a first-year master’s student in the Master of Arts in German and European Studies program.
-His project, which will form the basis for his Master’s capstone, will consist of independent research on the impact of foreign electoral interference on democratic processes in the European Union, focusing particularly on interference operations conducted by Russia.
+Jonas Heering is a master’s student in the Master of Arts in German and European Studies program.
+His project, which will form the basis for his master’s capstone, will consist of independent research on the impact of foreign electoral interference on democratic processes in the European Union, focusing particularly on interference operations conducted by Russia.
 His research has the potential to contribute to our understanding of how democracies can shield their democratic institutions and processes from foreign electoral interference.

 2019-20